Kalonymus Kalman Shapira: Early years and life before the war

-It is important to emphasize that R. Shapira's educational philosophy was not only a response to the crisis of secularization among the youth.
-Rather, it should also be seen as an organic component of his entire Hasidic outlook and as part of his vision to revitalize all of Hasidic society.

-Some similarities had been pointed out between these ideas and the educational ideas set out on a non-religious basis, in much the same years, by Janusz Korczak.

 War years

-Rabbi Shapira's only son, his daughter-in-law, and his sister-in-law were killed during the Nazi aerial bombing of Warsaw in September 1939.
+Rabbi Szapiro's only son, his daughter-in-law, and his sister-in-law were killed during the Nazi aerial bombing of Warsaw in September 1939.
 After the invasion of Poland, Rabbi Shapira was interned with a few of his Hasidim in the Warsaw Ghetto, where he ran a secret synagogue.
 He invested enormous efforts in maintaining Jewish life in the ghetto, including arranging for mikveh immersions and kosher marriages.
 Rabbi Shapira was able to survive in the ghetto until its liquidation, avoiding the tragic deportations to Treblinka in the summer of 1942, because of the support of the Judenrat.
 Like other notables, he was given work at Schultz's shoe factory—a path to ongoing survival.

-Rabbi Shapira is especially well known because of a book he wrote while in the ghetto.
+Rabbi Szapiro is especially well known because of a book he wrote while in the ghetto.
 The book, which is a compilation of weekly sermons to his students, contends with complex questions of faith in the face of the mounting suffering of the Jews in the ghetto.
-When it became apparent to Rabbi Shapira that the end of the ghetto and all its inhabitants were near, he transferred this book and other manuscripts to the Ringelblum "Oneg Shabbat" Archive.
+When it became apparent to Rabbi Szapiro that the end of the ghetto and all its inhabitants were near, he transferred this book and other manuscripts to the Ringelblum "Oneg Shabbat" Archive.
 They were buried with other documents in a large milk canister which was found by a construction worker after the end of the war.
 The book, originally simply entitled "Torah Innovations from the years 5700-5702," was published in Israel in 1960 under the title *Esh Kodesh* ("Sacred Fire").
-Daniel Reiser republished it in a two volume critical edition, "Sermons from the Years of Rage", in 2017.
+Daniel Reiser republished it in a two-volume critical edition, "Sermons from the Years of Rage", in 2017.

-After the Warsaw Ghetto Uprising was crushed in 1943, Rabbi Shapira was taken to the Trawniki work camp near Lublin.
+After the Warsaw Ghetto Uprising was crushed in 1943, Rabbi Szapiro was taken to the Trawniki work camp near Lublin.
 Although offered the opportunity to escape from the concentration camp, he apparently refused.
 Following the Jewish uprising in the Treblinka death camp (August 2, 1943) and in Sobibor extermination camp (October 14, 1943), there was increasing concern among the Nazi authorities that there would be further outbreaks of violence at other concentration camps.
 For this reason, Aktion Erntefest (Operation Harvest Festival) was launched.
-During this operation, carried out on November 3, 1943, all the remaining Jews in Trawniki, including Rabbi Shapira, were shot to death.
+During this operation, carried out on November 3, 1943, all the remaining Jews in Trawniki, including Rabbi Szapiro, were shot to death.